Lightning (Final Fantasy): Final Fantasy XIII series

 In Final Fantasy XIII-2, Lightning has disappeared, and all but Serah believe that she died with Vanille and Fang to save Cocoon.
-In reality, Lightning was brought to Valhalla, capital of the Unseen Realm ruled by the Goddess Etro, as a direct result of Etro releasing her and the others from their fate as l'Cie.
-These events had distorted time and erased Lightning from history after Cocoon's fall.
-Hoping to atone for the deaths she caused as a l'Cie, Lightning chooses to stay in Valhalla and protect the dying Etro from Caius Ballad, an immortal man with a grudge against the goddess.
-Lightning eventually asks Noel Kreiss and Serah to help her stop Caius from ending time, which he plans to do by releasing "Chaos", a supernatural energy controlled by Etro, into the mortal world.
-Serah and Noel travel forward in time to fix distortions in history caused by Caius' interference, and Serah eventually dies when history is restored.
+In reality, Lightning was brought to Valhalla, capital of the Unseen Realm ruled by the Goddess Etro.
+Etro's intervention to remove the party's l'Cie brands distorted time and erased Lightning from history after Cocoon's fall.
+Lightning chooses to stay in Valhalla and atone of the deaths she caused as a l'Cie by protecting the dying Etro from Caius Ballad, an immortal man with a grudge against the goddess.
+Lightning eventually asks Serah and Noel Kreiss to help her stop Caius from ending time, which he plans to do by releasing a supernatural energy dubbed "chaos" into the mortal world.
+Serah and Noel travel forward in time to fix distortions in history caused by Caius, and Serah eventually dies when history is restored.
 In the DLC episode Requiem of the Goddess, Lightning is defeated by Caius and loses hope after learning of her role in Serah's death.
 Lightning is comforted by Serah's spirit, who asks not to be forgotten.
-Vowing to preserve Serah's memory, Lightning turns to crystal, which prevents her from being affected when Etro's death releases chaos and merges the mortal and unseen realms together.
+Vowing to preserve Serah's memory, Lightning turns to crystal, immunising her against the chaos unleashed by Etro's death which merges the two realms.

-In Lightning Returns: Final Fantasy XIII, Lightning is revived after 500 years by the god Bhunivelze.
-The world is set to end in thirteen days, and Lightning is chosen as the Savior, a spiritual guide for humanity, which has ceased to age due to the influence of chaos.
+In Lightning Returns: Final Fantasy XIII, five centuries after the previous game's events, Lightning is revived by the god Bhunivelze.
+As the world is on the brink of ending, Lightning is chosen as the Savior, a spiritual guide for humanity, which has ceased to age due to the influence of chaos.
 In return for Lightning's help, Serah will be resurrected.
-Aided by Hope, Lightning frees her former allies of their emotional burdens, reunites with Odin in the form of a white Chocobo, and frequently crosses paths with Lumina, the physical manifestation of Lightning's suppressed vulnerabilities.
-Lightning begins to doubt her humanity, and, when she learns that Bhunivelze stole Serah's soul and manipulated Lightning's memories, she plans to betray him after he has finished building the new world.
+Aided by Hope, Lightning frees her former allies of emotional burdens, reunites with Odin in the form of a white Chocobo, and frequently crosses paths with Lumina, the physical manifestation of Lightning's suppressed vulnerabilities.
+Upon learning that Bhunivelze is manipulating her for his own goals, Lightning plans to betray him after he has finished building the new world.
 When the end of the world arrives, Lightning fights Bhunivelze, who has been shaping Lightning into Etro's replacement.
 Although prepared to fulfill her new role and abandon her human life, Lightning instead chooses to call for help and accept Lumina as a part of herself.
 Everyone she has saved, including Serah, unites with her and defeats Bhunivelze.
-Lightning then witnesses the creation of a new universe, into which she goes with her allies and the souls of humanity.
+Lightning then witnesses the creation of a new universe, and goes with the rest of humanity to their new home.
 In the epilogue, she is seen traveling to reunite with one of her friends.